Explaining the Black-box Smoothly- A Counterfactual Approach: Experiments and Results

-Popular existing approaches for model explanation consist of gradient-based methods that provide a qualitative explanation in the form of saliency maps~\cite{Pasa2019EfficientVisualization,Irvin2019CheXpert:Comparison}.
-To compare against such methods, we approximated a saliency map as an absolute difference map between the explanations generated for the two extremes (normal with $f(\rvx_{\delta}) < 0.2$ and abnormal $f(\rvx_{\delta}) > 0.8$) of the decision function $f$.
-For proper comparison, we considered the absolute values of the saliency maps and normalized them in the range $[0, 1]$. \blue{In Fig.~\ref{Fig_saliency} we show an example of an input image, where the gradient-based saliency maps for two target classes highlight almost the same region.} In contrast, our difference map localized disease to specific regions in the chest.
-Fig.~\ref{Fig_saliency}.C, shows the two extreme explanation images and the corresponding difference map, derived for input images shown in Fig.~\ref{Fig_saliency}.A.
+Popular existing approaches for post-hoc model explanation includes explaining using a saliency-map~\citep{Pasa2019EfficientVisualization,Irvin2019CheXpert:Comparison}. \blue{To compare against such methods, we approximated a saliency map as a pixel-wise difference map between the explanations at the two extreme ends \ie with condition $\rvc = 0$ (negative decision) and with condition $\rvc = 1$ (positive decision).} For proper comparison, we normalized the absolute values of the saliency maps in the range $[0, 1]$.

-\blue{Further, we used the \textit{deletion} evaluation metric to quantitatively compare the different methods~\cite{Petsiuk2018RISE:Models}.
-The metric quantifies how the probability of the target class changes as important pixels are removed from an image.
-For a given image, we plot the change in classification prediction as a function of the fraction of removed pixels to create the deletion curve (SM-Fig.11 shows an example).
-A low area under the deletion curve (AUDC) signifies a sharp drop in the probability as more pixels are removed.
-To remove pixels from an image, we selectively impaint the region based on its surroundings.}

-\blue{In Table~\ref{table}, we report the mean AUDC over a sample of 500 images.
-The images were selected such that the $f(\rvx) > 0.9$ for the target-disease.
-Our model achieved the lowest AUC in deletion-by-impainting for cardiomegaly and pleural effusion.
-The results show that the regions modified by our explanation model are important for the classification decision.}
+In clinical setting, multiple diagnosis may affect the same anatomical region.
+In this case, the saliency map may highlight same regions as important for multiple target tasks.
+Fig.~\ref{Fig_saliency} is showing one such example.
+Our method not only provides a saliency map, but also counterfactual images to demonstrate how image features in those relevant regions should be modify to change the classification decision.

+\emph{Quantitatively evaluation:} In this experiment, we quantitatively compare different methods for generating saliency maps, to show that important regions identified by these methods are actually relevant for classification decision.
+Specifically, we used the \textit{deletion} evaluation metric~\citep{Petsiuk2018RISE:Models,removeFirst}. \blue{For each image in set $\mathcal{X}^p$, we derived saliency maps using different methods.
+We used the saliency information to sort the pixels based on their importance.
+Next, we gradually removed top $x\%$ of important pixels by selectively impainting the removed region based on its surroundings.
+We processed the resulting image through the classifier and measure the output probability.
+We repeated this process while gradually increasing the fraction of removed pixels.}

+\blue{For each image, we plotted the updated classification probability as a function of the fraction of removed pixels, to obtain the deletion curve and measure its area under the deletion curve (AUDC).
+A sharp decline in classification probability shows that the removed pixels were actually important for classification decision.
+A sharp decline results in smaller AUDC, and demonstrates the high sensitivity of the classifier in the salient regions.
+In Fig.~\ref{fig_sm}, we reported the mean and standard deviation of the AUDC metric over the set $\mathcal{X}^p$.
+Our method achieved the lowest AUDC, confirming the high sensitivity of the classifier in the salient regions identified by our method.}